Azure/azure-sdk/_posts/2020-04-21-js-abort-controller.md

 controller.abort();
 ```

-In this example, we'll cancel fetching the connection string from Keyvault or, if we've already fetched that, cancel the download.
+In this example, we cancel fetching the connection string from KeyVault or, if we've already fetched that, cancel the download.

 ## Handling AbortErrors

-Looking at the above example you might wonder: if we abort while we're fetching the connection string from Keyvault, how do we avoid trying to create the `BlockBlobClient` with an empty key?
+Looking at the above example you might wonder: if we abort while we're fetching the connection string from KeyVault, how do we avoid trying to create the `BlockBlobClient` with an empty key?
 If you've used AbortSignals with `fetch` in the browser, you know the answer already: cancelled operations throw an `AbortError`.
 In the above examples, that error is not handled - calling abort on a controller will trigger an unhandled exception which will get logged to the console in the browser and, sadly, cause Node to exit.
 We can fix this by handling the AbortError thrown from `getShoppingList`.
 Here's how we can add that functionality using our last example:

 ```javascript
 async function getShoppingList({ abortSignal }) {